 Stari Grad is located on Grad Bay on the northern side of Hvar island in the Adriatic Sea.
 It sits on Croatia’s Dalmatian coast at the base of the Kabal Peninsula.
 Grad Bay is the heart of the Paklenica Riviera and is built on the foundations of an ancient Roman city, Argyruntum.

 For thousands of years, the streams and rivers in the Velika and Mala Paklenica canyons carved their way through the Velebit Mountains of Hvar Island to form a fertile plain where Stari Grad is situated.
-It’s one of the oldest towns in Europe, settled by the Greeks in 384 BC, and has been fought over for centuries.
+Grad Bay has provided a safe harbour for merchant fleets for centuries.
+The town of Stari Grad is one of the oldest in Europe, settled by the Greeks in 384 BC, and has been fought over for centuries.

 Why You Should Visit Historic Stari Grad